Tips and Tricks For HR Departments | HR Cloud Blog

 Recognition programs should be planned with a thought process, motivation, inclusiveness, and long-term engagement.
 Here are five innovative practices:

-1. Use Real-Time Employee Recognition Software: Implement digital tools such as Workmates that allow peers and managers to give immediate, public kudos for achievements.
+1. Use Real-Time Employee Recognition Software: Implement digital tools such as Workmates that allow peers and managers to give immediate, public kudos for achievements, fostering a culture of peer-to-peer recognition.

 2. Gamify Recognition with Leaderboards: Introduce friendly competition through gamified platforms where employees earn points for achievements, collaboration, or embodying company values.
 Redeemable points for perks or awards add excitement.